JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-desktop-context-menus.md

                     )
                 }

-                // Add items that can be defined via ContextMenuDataProvider in other parts of the application for (item in items) {
+                // Adds items that can be defined via ContextMenuDataProvider in other parts of the application for (item in items) {
                     add(
                         JMenuItem(item.label).apply {